Insurance Accepted

 When decay, a crack, or damage is too extensive for a filling to adequately restore the tooth’s strength and shape, a crown is the appropriate next step.
 This is also the standard recommendation after root canal treatment, since the tooth becomes more brittle and needs full coverage protection.

 Yes.
 Full porcelain crowns are shade-matched to your surrounding teeth using a detailed color mapping process.
 Unlike metal-fused crowns, all-porcelain restorations have no dark metal base, so there is no gray line at the gum line even if gum tissue recedes over time.
+The result looks and feels like a natural tooth.

 What Our Patients Say